mocobeta/embcli/README.md

 ## Project Status

-Pre-alpha.

-embcli is in active development, and new features and plugins are being added regularly.
-If you have any suggestions or feature requests, please [open an issue on the GitHub repository](https://github.com/mocobeta/embcli/issues).
+Pre-alpha. embcli is in active development, and new features and plugins are being added regularly.

 ## Usage